adamt-eng/book-store/README.md

 - The application stores its data in text files located in the `resources` directory, which includes `admins.txt`, `books.txt`, `orders.txt`, and `readers.txt`.
 - All stored information is encrypted using AES-256 encryption, and passwords are securely hashed before storage.

-## Phase 1 Details

-Phase 1 focuses on developing the core functionalities of the Book Store Management System as a console-based application.

-## Transition to Phase 2

-After completing Phase 1, the project transitioned to Phase 2, where a graphical user interface (GUI) was developed.
-The codebase for the GUI can be found in the [book-store-gui](https://github.com/adamt-eng/book-store-gui) repository.
-The commits in the **book-store-gui** repository begin from a point where most of the core functionality was already established in this Phase 1 repository.

-## Documentation

-For comprehensive documentation of the final project, please refer to the README in the [book-store-gui](https://github.com/adamt-eng/book-store-gui) repository.

 ---

-# Book Store Management System (Phase 2)

-## Project Overview

-The Book Store Management System is an advanced application designed to facilitate online book shopping, catering to both **Admin** and **Reader** roles.
-This system has transitioned from a console-based application in [Phase 1](https://github.com/adamt-eng/book-store) to a full-fledged graphical user interface (GUI) in Phase 2.

 ## Transition from Phase 1 to Phase 2